Terms of Service

 - Foreign Accounts.
 Note that any person or entity subject to the jurisdiction of the United States (includes individuals, corporations, partnerships, trusts, and estates) having a financial interest in, or signature or other authority over, bank accounts, securities, or other financial accounts having a value exceeding $10,000 in a foreign country, shall report such a relationship.
 Although there are some limited exceptions, filing requirements also apply to taxpayers that have direct or indirect control over a foreign or domestic entity with foreign financial accounts, even if the taxpayer does not have foreign account(s).
 For example, a corporate-owned foreign account would require filings by the corporation and by the individual corporate officers with signature authority.
 Failure to disclose the required information to the U.S. Department of the Treasury may result in substantial civil and/or criminal penalties.If you have a financial interest in any foreign accounts, you are responsible for providing us with all the information necessary to prepare Form TD-F-90-22.1 required by the U.S. Department of the Treasury on or before June 30th of each tax year.
 If you do not provide us with information regarding any interest in a foreign account, we will not be able to prepare any of the required disclosure statements.

 - Substantiation.
-ScaleFactor relies on the Company for compliance with all Internal Revenue Service substantiation requirements.
+ScaleFactor relies on the Customer for compliance with all Internal Revenue Service substantiation requirements.
 ScaleFactor shall not be responsible for the disallowance of doubtful deductions or inadequately supported deductions, nor any resulting additional tax, penalties and interest.
-In the event ScaleFactor or the Company are assessed additional tax, penalties and interest due to ScaleFactor’s reliance on inaccurate, incomplete or misleading information provided to ScaleFactor (with or without the Company’s knowledge or intent).
-The Company will indemnify and defend ScaleFactor and hold ScaleFactor harmless as to any additional tax, penalties and interest.
+In the event ScaleFactor or the Customer are assessed additional tax, penalties and interest due to ScaleFactor’s reliance on inaccurate, incomplete or misleading information provided to ScaleFactor (with or without the Customer’s knowledge or intent).
+The Customer will indemnify and defend ScaleFactor and hold ScaleFactor harmless as to any additional tax, penalties and interest.

 2. Terms Regarding Tax Advice